 Establishing a national health policy at a macro level involves the integration of a series of health initiatives across a spectrum of activities, including clinical care.
 Evaluation of the safety and efficacy of a new medical device ultimately evolves to testing in humans.
-The pathway to a formal prospective clinical trial includes a stepwise appreciation of pre-clinical data and detailed analysis of data obtained from preliminary registries, where information about appropriate patient selection and use of the device is obtained.

 Treatment of wide-necked intracranial aneurysms is associated with higher recanalization and complication rates; however, the most commonly used methods are not specifically designed to work in bifurcation lesions.

 Sixty-four percent of all cerebral aneurysms occur at arterial bifurcations.
 To date, there are no commercially available stents and few endoluminal devices that are specfically designed to treat bifurcation aneurysms.

 Training has been important to facilitate the safe use of new devices designed to repair vascular structures.
 This paper outlines the generic elements of a training program for vascular devices and uses as an example the actual training requirements for a novel device developed for the treatment of bifurcation intracranial aneurysms.